 Senate Bill No. 535 amends the Oklahoma Open Records Act to enhance the process of requesting and accessing public records.
-Key changes include the modification of the definition of "record" to encompass various forms of documentation related to public business, and the inclusion of specific provisions allowing public bodies to require advance payment for records requests exceeding $75 or from requestors with outstanding fees.
-Additionally, the bill mandates that any excess advance payment be returned to the requestor.
-It also introduces a requirement for requestors to complete a records request form and specifies that requests must be reasonably specific, including a general timeframe and identifiable records.
+Key modifications include the definition of "record" to encompass various forms of documents and materials related to public business, and the inclusion of state and local fire marshals as law enforcement agencies.
+The bill allows public bodies to require advance payment for records requests exceeding $75 or if the requester has outstanding fees.
+Additionally, it mandates that any excess advance payment be returned to the requester.
+The bill also introduces a requirement for requestors to complete a records request form and specifies that requests must be reasonably specific, including a general timeframe and identifiable records.

 House Committee Substitute for Senate Bill: 51-24A.3, 51-24A.5